 Each optic nerve contains fibers from one eye, but the nasal (medial) fibers, conveying information from the temporal (lateral) visual fields, cross in the optic chiasm (see Figures 1-13 and 7-2).
 As a result, each optic tract contains fibers not from one eye, but from one-half of the visual fields.
 Because of this arrangement, prechiasmal lesions affect vision in the ipsilateral eye and retrochiasmal lesions produce defects in the contralateral half of the visual field of both eyes (see Figure 1-13).

-The optic tracts terminate in the lateral geniculate nuclei, synapsing on neurons that project through the optic radiations to the primary visual or calcarine cortex (area 17), located ...
+The optic tracts terminate in the lateral geniculate nuclei, synapsing on neurons that project through the optic radiations to the primary visual or calcarine cortex (area 17), located near the ...